 PrEP is taken before sex, so it is pre-exposure.
 But it also needs to be taken afterwards too.
 Prophylaxis means to prevent infection.

-More than 86,000 people in the UK already use PrEP.
+Last year, more than 100,000 people in the UK used oral PrEP.

 PrEP usually contains two HIV drugs in a single pill.
 This is usually TD (tenofovir disoproxil) plus FTC.
 A version using TAF (tenofovir alafenamide) instead of TD is used by the NHS if you have kidney or bone issues.
 Generic TAF/FTC can also be bought cheaply online, see p11.